 The Tragic Flight of United Airlines Flight 93

-It couldn't have been easy talking to their loved ones on the phone, learning that other planes had been hijacked that morning and crashed into the Twin Towers and the Pentagon, but instead of giving up, these 40 people—33 passengers and seven crewmembers—came together as one to lead the charge in the war against terrorism.
+It couldn't have been easy talking to their loved ones on the phone, learning that other planes had been hijacked that morning and crashed into the Twin Towers and the Pentagon, but instead of giving up, these 40 people came together to lead the charge in the war against terrorism.

 The 40 Heroes of Flight 93

 At a commemoration ceremony in Shanksville on the one-year anniversary of September 11, Homeland Security Director Tom Ridge, who was the governor of Pennsylvania at the time of the crash, hailed the passengers and crew of Flight 93 as "citizen soldiers" and heroes for their actions to prevent the aircraft from hitting its intended target.
 "In a field in rural Pennsylvania, right prevailed over wrong and hope was born again," he said of these 40 Americans lost that day.